iamneek/todo_cli_go/README.md

 ## Data Storage

-Tasks are stored in a local JSON file:
+Tasks are stored in a local JSON file in the home directory:

 ```
 todo.json